 How To Winterize Your Boat Motor ( Outboard Type )

 It requires a few steps to get your boat ready for the winter – While a majority of steps remain similar for both outboard and inboard motors.
 It’s the few steps and their procedure that set’s it apart from the steps followed for the inboard stern type engine.
 While winterizing your boat gets a little tricky for stern-drive; its rather simple and easy for outboard motors.

 1 ) Flushing The Engines – Warming Up!

 Flushing the engine means running it with muff on so as there is continues flow of water and the engine does not run dry.
 This complete process involves covering the water inlet with muff and connecting them with water supply.
 Make sure the water fall from the top when start; if the water does not came out from the upper exit port you need to find and rectify the cause.

 Never try to run your boat motor dry or otherwise you will damage it.
-Keep on flushing the engine for 5 to 10minutes till the engines warms up; and is ready to undergo winterization procedure.
-For the process maintain the engine rpm at slightly elevated condition and remained unaltered during the process.
+Keep on flushing the engine for 5 to 10minutes till the engine’s warm-up, and is ready to undergo winterization procedure.
+For the process maintain the engine rpm at the slightly elevated condition and remained unaltered during the process.

 2 ) Add Fuel Stabilizer To Your Fuel Tanks

 Yes, whether its an inboard or outboard boat motor we need to add fuel stabilizer to the fuel tanks; to protect it from future degradation or developing gunk during the time its kept idle.
 For the process i would suggest using the “Star brite EZ Store EZ Gas Storage Additive” Check Its Price on Amazon.